isaiasmendesoliveira/moodle-local_activitysettingstemplates/README.md

 - Wiki
 - Workshop

-For modules whose specific configuration mainly contains content, credentials, or complex relations, the plugin deliberately remains conservative and exposes only safe common settings when appropriate.
+For modules whose specific configuration mainly includes content, credentials, or complex relations, the plugin remains deliberately conservative and exposes only safe, common settings when appropriate.

 Third-party activity modules can also be detected through a conservative fallback.
 Unknown raw database fields are not presented unless they can be represented safely and meaningfully.

 ## Safety principles

-Activity Settings Templates intentionally avoids copying or forcing:
+Activity Settings Templates intentionally avoid copying or forcing:

 - activity content and descriptions;
 - questions and authored activity data;